Xcopri is a brand-name oral tablet that’s prescribed for partial-onset seizures. Xcopri contains the active ingredient cenobamate.

 You should take Xcopri according to the instructions your doctor or another healthcare professional gives you.

-Xcopri comes as oral tablets that you swallow with a liquid, such as water.
+Xcopri comes as an oral tablet that you swallow with a liquid, such as water.

 You’ll take your prescribed dose of Xcopri once daily.
 You may take your dose with or without food.